A topic from the subject of Organic Chemistry in Chemistry.

 Procedure

-2. Add 0.05 g of NaBH4 to the solution and stir vigorously.
+2. Add 0.05 g of NaBH4 to the solution *slowly* while stirring vigorously with the magnetic stir bar.

 Share on: